On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: The global integral representation

-whenever the integral above converges.
-Above, $dZ$ is any $\Sp_{2n}(\R)$-invariant measure on $\H_n$ (it is equal to $c\det(Y)^{-(n+1)}\,dX\,dY$ for some constant $c$).
 Note that our definition of the Petersson inner product does not depend on the normalization of measure (the choice of $c$), and is also not affected by different choices of $\Gamma$.
 Note also that

 Now, let $\Phi$ be an automorphic form on $G_{2n}(\A)$ such that $\Phi(gh)=j(h,I)^{-k}\Phi(g)$ for all $h\in K_\infty^{(n)}\cong U(n)$.
 Then we can define a function $F(Z)$ on the Siegel upper half space $\mathbb{H}_n$ by